 Suzlon Generators Private Limited, a subsidiary of the Company, was incorporated on 29 April 2004 in the state of Maharashtra.
 Suzlon Generators is a joint venture between the Company and Elin EBG Motoren GmbH, Austria, in which the Company owns 75 per cent. of the equity.
 Its registered office is located at Gat No.339/3/1 & Plot No.A-20/1, Chakan Industrial Area, Village Mahalunge, Taluka Khed, Pune - 410 501.
 It is engaged in the business of manufacturing generators for WTGs.
-Capacity expansion is in progress, and the Group expects that by the end of June 2007, installed capacity will have increased to 2,000 MW.
+Capacity expansion is in progress, and most of the work pertaining to expansion is complete and the Group expects that by the end of December 2007, installed capacity will be increased to 2,000 MW.